 The employee handbook describes important information about KINNEY, and I understand that I should consult the President regarding any questions not answered in the handbook.
 I have entered into my employment relationship with KINNEY voluntarily and acknowledge that there is no specified length of employment.
 Accordingly, either KINNEY or I can terminate the relationship at will, with or without cause, at any time, so long as there is no violation of applicable federal or state law.

 Since the information, policies, and benefits described here are necessarily subject to change, I acknowledge that revisions to the handbook may occur, except to KINNEY's policy of employment-at-will.
 All such changes will be communicated through official notices, and I understand that revised information may supersede, modify, or eliminate existing policies.
 Only the Board of Managing Members the ability to adopt any revisions to the policies in this handbook.

 Furthermore, I acknowledge that this handbook is neither a contract of employment nor a legal document.
 I have received the handbook, and I understand that it is my responsibility to read and comply with the policies contained in this handbook and any revisions made to it.

-I also understand that all information pertaining the business operations of KINNEY is the property of KINNEY and I will not disclose it outside of KINNEY. additionally, I UNDERSTAND THAT I may not compete against KINNEY for two YEARS from the date my employment with KINNEY ends.
+I also understand that all information pertaining the business operations of KINNEY is the property of KINNEY and I will not disclose it outside of KINNEY.
+Additionally, I UNDERSTAND THAT I may not compete against KINNEY for two (2) years from the date my employment with KINNEY ends.

 101 NATURE OF EMPLOYMENT